 Open Call: Window Gallery

-The space that is open for showcasing in the duration listed is the western-facing windows-- the triangular window space on the corner of Rockwell and Fulton and the large windows that are parallel to Rockwell Place.
+The Window Gallery space is comprised of the western-facing windows-- the triangular window space on the corner of Rockwell and Fulton and the large windows that are parallel to Rockwell Place.
 The exhibition proposal must prioritize the viewpoint from the street looking into the windows.

-Ideal proposals will include consideration of the unique opportunity for visibility 24/7 in this public- facing space.
-UrbanGlass is seeking proposals that clearly showcases plans for how the artist plans to use the windows explicitly.
-Please be sure to explicitly describe your use of the space and how your work will be viewed from Fulton and Rockwell Street.
-Your plans should be bold and visible from the street view and consider the nature of this space.
-The majority of viewers seeing your exhibition will interface with the installation from the street-view, and not by walking into the gallery.
+Ideal proposals will consider the unique opportunity for 24/7 visibility in this public-facing space.
+UrbanGlass is seeking proposals that clearly showcase how the artist plans to use the windows.
+Please be sure to explicitly describe your use of the space and how your work will be bold and visible from Fulton and Rockwell Street.
+The majority of viewers seeing your exhibition will interface with the installation from the streetview, and not by walking into the gallery.